yorgosk/grace-compiler/README.md

   **Chrysinas Ioannis** and **Kamaras Georgios** as a semester-long group-project for Compilers course.
   The project's development is going to progress in three stages, during the course of the semester:
   1. The first stage _(Parts I and II)_ involves the creation of the compiler's Lexical and Syntactical Analyser.
-  2. The second stage _(Parts II and III -- current stage)_ involves creating the compiler's Semantical Analyser and generating Intermediate Code.
+  2. The second stage _(Parts III and IV)_ involves creating the compiler's Semantical Analyser and generating Intermediate Code.
-  3. The third, and final, stage is about Optimization and Program Execution.
+  3. The third, and final, stage _(Parts V and VI -- current stage)_ is about Optimization and Program Execution.

-## Current Version (version 1.5)
+## Current Version (version 2.0)

-  ***Stable Version for second stage _(Parts II and III)_ of the project***
+  ***Stable Version for second stage _(Parts III and IV)_ of the project***
-  >Our compiler is currently on the *second stage* of it's development.
-For now, it has *Lexer and Parser capabilities*.
-  It processes the input's program and, after it decides that it is correct (meaning that it conforms with our grammar's specifications), it prints it's Parsing Tree.
-If it decides that the program is not correct, it produces some basic error messages to help the user-programmer find what's wrong and correct it.
-After that, it proceeds in semantical analysis.
-If he finds a semantic error it immediately exits with an appropriate code and error message.
-  If it finds the program to be semantically correct, it produces some basic Low Level Intermediate Representation (LLIR) code.
-This code will be later used to produce machine code.
+  >Our compiler is currently in the beginning of the third stage of it's development.
+For now, it only has complete *Lexing, Parsing, Semantic Analysing and Intermediate Code production* capabilities.
+It processes a program, given to it's script (grace_compiler.sh) as a command line argument and produces an accurate Low Level Intermediate Representation which in a large part can easily be transformed to assembly x8086 commands.
+However, the produced assembly code most of the time is not accurate or complete.
+(But, works for hello.grace)

   **Important Note**
-  Due to time constraints regarding other courses' assignments version 1.5 has not yet been thoroughly tested.
-However, we commit have fixed any issues by the time the third stage is complete.
-We also intend to make many additions and improvements.
+  Due to time constraints regarding other courses' assignments the produced assembly code most of the time is not accurate or complete.
+(But, works for hello.grace)

   **Important Files**
   * at ```src/main/java/compiler/Main.java``` we have our **Main class** from which we read the Grace code from a